tlHoang/Blog-Website-Flask-testing/README.md

-# Flask-example
+# Blog Website using Flask
- Example of a minimal app using Flask
+ Blog Website using Flask as a framework

 # Installation
 Install neccessary library